Randomization Test for the Specification of Interference Structure: Randomization Test

 \begin{remark}[Choice of $E^1$] In practice, there may be a large number of possible candidates for $E^1$.
-As long as $E^1 \supset E^0$, the selection of $E^1$ can be arbitrary and it does not have to be a correct exposure in terms of size control; however, it may significantly affect the power of the test.
-In general, it is better to employ a coarser $E^1$ to secure the size of the focal subpopulation.
+As long as $E^1 \supset E^0$, in terms of size control, the selection of $E^1$ can be arbitrary; however, it may significantly affect the power of the test.
+In general, it would be better to employ a coarser $E^1$ to secure the size of the focal subpopulation.
 However, note that, if $E^1$ is too ``similar'' to $E^0$, the test may not exhibit sufficient power.
-For example, when we test for the presence of treatment spillovers ($E^0_i(\bm{z}) = z_i$), using $E_i^1(\bm{z}) = (z_i, z_1)$ would result in very low power to detect the spillover effect because only those affected by unit $1$ can contribute to the detection.
+For example, when we test for the presence of treatment spillovers using $E^0_i(\bm{z}) = z_i$ and $E_i^1(\bm{z}) = (z_i, z_1)$, this would result in very low power to detect the spillover effect because only those affected by unit $1$ can contribute to the detection.
 Thus, ideally, we would like to choose $E^1$ such that it can nicely capture the true interference pattern in a way that $E^0$ cannot, while maintaining its coarseness.
-How to find such an ideal $E^1$ in practice is also left as an important open question. \end{remark}
+How to find such an ideal $E^1$ is also left as an important open question. \end{remark}